coc-it/qu-thesis-template/README.md

 ### LaTeX Editors

-- [macOS] [TexShop](https://pages.uoregon.edu/koch/texshop/): This is the default editor that comes with MacTex distribution.
+- [TexShop](https://pages.uoregon.edu/koch/texshop/) [macOS]: This is the default editor that comes with MacTex distribution.
-- [Windows] [TextPad](https://www.textpad.com/home): This a light weight latex editor for Windows and is usually shipped with most latex distributions.
+- [TextPad](https://www.textpad.com/home) [Windows]: This a light weight latex editor for Windows and is usually shipped with most latex distributions.
-- [Linux, macOS] [Vim](https://www.vim.org/): Yes, vim!
+- [Vim](https://www.vim.org/) [Linux, macOS]: Yes, vim!
 Simple is always good.
-- [Linux, macOS, Windows] [TexMaker](https://www.xm1math.net/texmaker/): Cross-platform editor.
+- [TexMaker](https://www.xm1math.net/texmaker/) [Linux, macOS, Windows]: Cross-platform editor.
 There are other such cross-platform editors, but this one is light weight while having all the essential features you might be looking for.
-- [macOS] [Sublime](https://www.sublimetext.com/): Again, simple is good.
+- [Sublime](https://www.sublimetext.com/) [macOS]: Again, simple is good.
 This is for those who don't want to use vim but still want a simple editor.
-- [Windows] [notepad++](https://notepad-plus-plus.org/): Another lightweight editor example.
+- [notepad++](https://notepad-plus-plus.org/) [Windows]: Another lightweight editor example.

 ### Bibliography (.bib) Editors

-- [Linux, macOS, Windows] [JabRef](https://www.jabref.org/): cross-platforms bibliography management applications.
+- [JabRef](https://www.jabref.org/) [Linux, macOS, Windows]: cross-platforms bibliography management applications.
 Light weight and has the essential functionalities (e.g., import references from the web, classify the papers with reading status or importance, and tracking your review in comment section for each paper).
-- [macOS] [BibDesk](https://bibdesk.sourceforge.io/): A lightweight bib management application for mac just like JabRef.
+- [BibDesk](https://bibdesk.sourceforge.io/) [macOS]: A lightweight bib management application for mac just like JabRef.
-- [Linux, macOS, Windows] [Mendeley](https://www.mendeley.com/): Mendeley might look appealing, but really recommend that you do NOT use it.
+- [Mendeley](https://www.mendeley.com/) [Linux, macOS, Windows]: Mendeley might look appealing, but really recommend that you do NOT use it.
 In addition to been heavy, it usually updates your references automatically trying to help, but in fact it just confuses you.

 ## Revision History